 Veteran Tickets Foundation (Vet Tix) is a national 501(C)(3) nonprofit that supports all branches of currently serving military, including the Guard and Reserves, Veterans of all eras, their families, including immediate family of those killed in action, and caregivers of VetTixers.
 Vet Tix provides free event tickets with a nominal delivery fee to attend sporting events, concerts, performing arts and family activities.
 Attending these types of community events improves morale and strengthens family bonds while encouraging service members and Veterans to stay engaged with local communities.

-Since 2008, Vet Tix has provided more than 4.3 million free event tickets to over 780,000 verified VetTixers.
+Since 2008, Vet Tix has provided more than 6.4 million free tickets to over 1.2 million verified VetTixers.
 The nonprofit organization spends over 95 percent back to its programs, giving back to those who have given so much.
 Visit VetTix.org to learn more, and follow them on Instagram, Twitter and Facebook.